-The APA can't have been watching much HGTV lately, with its hourly devotion to afflicted couples and families struggling over whether to stay-but-renovate or expand into an often much-larger home.
-But one needn’t fall into the trap of confusing hoarding with collecting or passive accumulation to recognize that there are serious problems with the way the new condition is defined, making overdiagnosis a likely outcome.
-For starters, large numbers of Americans will recognize themselves in the phrase “persistent difficulty discarding or parting with possessions,” not least because the latter don’t need to have “actual value” for us to experience distress in parting with them.
-Additionally, with 30 percent of all British men self-identifying as collectors, what counts as clutter or appropriate/reasonable “object accumulation,” including personal memorabilia, is “a line carved in sand,” as Gary Greenberg puts it in The Book of Woe, in a particularly excruciating account of how the APA devised and approved the new disorder.
+With apps now available for Americans having trouble parting with clutter, and channels such as HGTV giving hourly devotion to afflicted families struggling over whether to stay-but-renovate or expand into much-larger homes, one needn’t fall into the trap of confusing hoarding with collecting or simple accumulation to recognize that there are serious problems with the way the new disorder is defined.
+“Persistent difficulty discarding or parting with possessions” is language that makes overdiagnosis all but inevitable.
+For starters, the objects don’t need to have “actual value” for us to feel distress or difficulty parting with them.
+Additionally, with 30 percent of all British men self-identifying as collectors, what counts as clutter or reasonable “object accumulation,” including personal memorabilia, represents “a line carved in sand,” as Gary Greenberg put it in The Book of Woe, in an eye-opening account of how the American Psychiatric Association devised and approved the new disorder.

-Given how sanguine the media have been about that approval, it was pleasing to see a cogent, stimulating review of Greenberg’s book take issue with this development, and by a psychiatrist himself citing decades of experience.
-In the July issue of Tikkun Magazine, Phil Wolfson asks: “Is there really such a thing as a hoarding ‘disorder’?”
+Given how accepting the media has been of that development, it was pleasing to see a cogent review of Greenberg’s book take issue with it, and by a psychiatrist himself citing decades of clinical experience.
+In the July 2013 issue of Tikkun Magazine, Phil Wolfson asked: “Is there really such a thing as a hoarding ‘disorder’?”
 Certainly, “there are humans who hoard, shutting themselves into narrow confines in their homes between piles and extraordinary collections of useless things that they consider their sacred, un-eliminable possessions.
 Their lives are often tortured, depressed, fearful, and isolated.
 Their relatives feel helpless and confused.
 They don’t seek treatment and if it is imposed, do very badly in terms of cleaning up their act.
 This is certainly a difficult and annoying thing.
 Not to be minimized as suffering.
 But an illness?
 Hardly.
 It has deep and complex roots to be sure.
 But it’s one of an infinite variety of strange behaviors of which most of us are capable at some time.”

-Wolfson’s anecdote nails a symptom of “persistent”—possibly “unreasonable”—attachment to objects that are difficult to discard, generally because of their real or perceived value; they definitely can cause clutter, can grow bothersome to self and companions, and even increase risks as a fire hazard.
-Wolfson’s behavior checks all of the boxes in the DSM criteria (including, for some, impairment), yet for most of us it nonetheless remains squarely in the realm of standard, even obligatory, professional behavior.
+Wolfson’s anecdote nailed a symptom of “persistent”—possibly “unreasonable”— attachment to objects that are difficult to discard, generally because of their real or perceived value; they definitely can cause clutter, can grow bothersome to self and companions, and even increase risks as a fire hazard.
+Wolfson’s behavior checks all of the boxes in the DSM criteria (including, for some, impairment), yet for most of us it nonetheless remains squarely in the realm of standard, even obligatory (because professional) behavior.

-In a 2010 article seeking to differentiate such behaviors but ultimately revealing how close they often come, psychiatrist David Mataix-Cols and his colleagues usefully conceded: “It is unclear if hoarding is as much of a problem in developing countries as it is in industrialized ones, in individualistic versus collectivistic cultures, and in urban versus rural communities (where space may be less of an issue).
+In a 2010 article seeking to differentiate such behaviors but ultimately revealing how close they often are, psychiatrist David Mataix-Cols and his colleagues usefully conceded: “It is unclear if hoarding is as much of a problem in developing countries as it is in industrialized ones, in individualistic versus collectivistic cultures, and in urban versus rural communities (where space may be less of an issue).
 Research on different ethnic groups within Western societies is also lacking.”
-But with its single-minded (obsessive?) focus on biomarkers and open conjecture that “hoarding disorder may have unique neurobiological correlates” (April 13, 2013 Highlights of Changes from DSM-IV), the APA is turning much-needed attention from such necessary cultural and environmental factors, more or less limiting focus to the brain and its seeming disorders.
-Yet hoarding is widely acknowledged to stem from a spectrum of factors, from compulsivity and unacknowledged trauma, to professional necessity and those who can’t let go of material because of its sentimental or seeming creative value.
+But with its single-minded (obsessive?) focus on biomarkers and open conjecture that “hoarding disorder may have unique neurobiological correlates” (April 13, 2013 Highlights of Changes from DSM-IV), the APA has turned much-needed attention from such necessary cultural and environmental factors, more or less limiting focus to the brain and its seeming disorders.
+Nevertheless, hoarding is widely acknowledged as stemming from a spectrum of factors, from compulsivity and unacknowledged trauma, to professional necessity and those who can’t let go of material because of its sentimental or seeming creative value.

-It’s the very elasticity of the APA’s new psychiatric condition that heightens the risk that all such behaviors will end up receiving the same label—that the disorder will be widely misapplied.
-In failing to note that looseness of language, media reports unwittingly have stamped their own approval on how the APA believes we should now treat “accumulated objects.”
-How to organize our pasts—including how much of that history we should try to retain through attachment to objects—remains an active, ongoing question.
+The very elasticity of the APA’s new psychiatric condition heightens the risk that all such behaviors will end up receiving the same label—that the disorder will be widely misapplied.
+In failing to note that looseness of language, media reports unwittingly have stamped their approval on how the APA believes we should now treat “accumulated objects.”
+How to organize our lives and pasts—including how much of that history we should try to retain through attachment to objects—remains an active, ongoing question.